1 – Introduction

 Evolution theory proposes that the human species appeared in some kind of primitive state about 100,000 to 250,000 years ago.
 Without getting into the biological, genetic, and other scientific reasons* that would invalidate such a belief, let us examine this question from a cultural-sociological point of view. (*For the various scientific reasons why monkey-to-man evolution over a long period of time is incorrect, posts 4D and 4E from the Retrieving Mankind’s Lost Heritage series are recommended.)

-Although we cannot know the exact dates for Creation and the Flood and could add a few extra centuries or even one or two millennia to the age of the earth, there are limitations as to how far the age of the Earth can be extended.
+Although we cannot know the exact dates for Creation and the Flood and could add a few extra centuries to the age of the Earth, there are limitations as to how far that age can be extended.

 The above passage was written at a time when theologians and preachers were promoting the idea that the Genesis record could be stretched to accommodate the theories of gradual evolution that had gained preeminence in the world of science.
 Nowadays, among believers, there is, thankfully, less acceptance of that kind of interpretation.